PLSysSec/rlbox-book/src/chapters/alternate/lfi.md

         -L ${LFI_SYSROOT_PATH} -lboxrt
    ```

-   This commands starts by addinf the lfi clang folder to the $PATH.
+   This commands starts by adding the lfi clang folder to the $PATH.
    ${LFI_SBX_BUILD_TYPE_FLAGS} is just going to be `-O0` or `-O3`.
 LFI requires
    that the `-Wl,--export-dynamic` and `-static-pie` flags are present in the
    compilation so that the produced code is position independent executable that
    has as a symbol table.
-Finally the produced elf is linked with LFI's in-sandbox runtime `libboxrt`.
+Finally the produced elf is linked with LFI's
+   in-sandbox runtime `libboxrt`.

 3. Next we will create a simple assembly file that just embeds the produced lfi
    binary in a blob.
 This can be done easily with a file like